GummalRahul/Netflix_sql_project_/README.md

 where Director is not null and Director like '%Rajiv Chilaka%'and type = 'Movie';
 ```

 ### 7. Classify content as 'Bad' if the description contains 'kill' or 'violence,' otherwise label it as 'Good.'
-Count the number of items in each category
+Count the number of items in each category?
 ```sql
 select count(*) as movie_count, case